Windows Tweaks Logo Microsoft PC Help - 02 blue red

 Setting the size of the Pagefile.sys correctly can be crucial to maximize the performance and stability of your PC.

 Windows normally sets the size of your file automatically.
-But there are cases in which a user-defined size can be useful.
+But there are cases where a user-defined size can be useful.

 When does it make sense to change the size?

-Problems with the size of the Pagefile.sys file often occur when the available hard disk space is low.
-And here the file is huge at the same time.
+Problems with the size of the Pagefile.sys file often occur when the available hard disk space is small.
+And at the same time the file is huge.

-It often grows to many gigabytes, sometimes 40 GB or more.
+Not infrequently it grows to many gigabytes, sometimes even 40 GB or more.

-And Windows no longer runs smoothly because the physical RAM is used excessively by computing-intensive applications - now an enlarged Pagefile.sys file provides a remedy.
+And Windows no longer runs smoothly because the physical RAM is overused by computing-intensive applications - now an enlarged Pagefile.sys file provides a remedy.

 In these scenarios, a manually defined, user-defined size can help.

-But be careful: downsizing is usually not advisable.
-It is better to move the Pagefile.sys to a larger drive instead of shrinking it to avoid performance problems.
+But be careful: reducing the size is usually not a good idea.
+It is better to move Pagefile.sys to a larger drive instead of shrinking it to avoid performance problems.

 Enlarge and reduce Pagefile.sys (instructions)

-This way you can reduce and enlarge the Pagefile.sys without unnecessarily burdening your hard disk:
+How to reduce and enlarge Pagefile.sys without unnecessarily burdening your hard disk:

-1. In Windows, go to "Advanced system settings".
+1. Go to "Advanced system settings" in Windows.

-3. In the "Advanced" tab under Virtual memory, click on "Change" '.
+3. Click on "Change" in the "Advanced" tab under Virtual memory '.

-4. In the next window, uncheck the "Automatically manage file size for all drives" box.
+4. In the next window, remove the checkmark next to "Automatically manage file size for all drives".

 5. Select the desired size in megabytes (MB).
-Important: Wear with Initial size and Maximum size always enter identical values (a dynamic size of this file would require more computing power and put more strain on your hard disk).
+Important: Always enter identical values for Initial size and Maximum size (a dynamic size of this file would require more computing power and put more strain on your hard disk).

 6. Restart Windows to apply the changes.